WebReflection/clickblaster/README.md

 An agnostic framework benchmark about repeated, sparse, updates per single element.

-Testing hyperHTML and hooks like potentials, to see how relevant these are.
+Testing hyperHTML and hooks like potentials, to see how these could affect performance.

 ### Example